Fieldwork

 Excavations began in 2010 under the direction of Finola O’Carroll, Principal Investigator.
 In 2012 project Bioarchaeologist Dr. Rachel Scott began exploring the burial record at the site.
 We are excavating the remains of a Medieval Dominican Friary to analyse how the changing patterns of its patronage and use are interwoven with the known history of the town.

-Period(s) of Occupation: Medieval, Post-Medieval, Early Modern.
+Period(s) of Occupation: Medieval, Post-Medieval, Early Modern Ireland.

 Notes: